 The primary mission of the SHP Lab is to take a sex-positive approach to research and practice by focusing on promoting sexual health and healthy sexual expression inclusive of diverse sexual and gender identities.
 We also aim to facilitate connections between researchers, educators, and practitioners in order to bridge the gap between research and practice and to promote the importance of sexual health to overall well-being.

-Through partnerships with University of Kentucky University Health Service and other community and governmental agencies, the SHP Lab provides education on sexual health topics to students, schools, and the public at large using creative and collaborative mechanisms for delivering information that promotes sexual health.
-On the campus level, we seek to serve as a collaborative entity for students and professionals to use as a means for bringing together like-minded researchers, educators, and clinicians.
+Through partnerships with University of Kentucky University Health Service, Family Care Center of Fayette County, and other community and governmental agencies, the SHP Lab provides education on sexual health topics to students, schools, and the public at large using creative and collaborative mechanisms for delivering information that promotes sexual health.
+On the campus level, we serve as a collaborative entity for students and professionals to use as a means for bringing together like-minded researchers, educators, and clinicians.

 For more information on our current research projects, check out the Research Tab.

 Are you a current University of Kentucky graduate or undergraduate student interested in being a member of the Sexual Health Promotion Lab?
 Or perhaps you’re looking into graduate school and think the Sexual Health Promotion Lab might be a good fit for you?